 Fidelity BillPay® for HSAs is a simple online service enabling you to pay bills for qualified medical expenses electronically.
 You can use BillPay to pay your electronic bills with your HSA money anytime, anywhere you have an internet connection, with just a few clicks.
-Choose a one-time payment or automatic recurring payments to save you time—both options are free.

 If you’d prefer to write a check to pay your health care provider, that’s an option too.
 Checks are free of charge.